Grainne10/PFDA-assignments/README.md

 pip install -r requirements.txt

-## Data references
+## References
 * [CSV Files](https://realpython.com/courses/eading-and-writing-csv-files/) - how to read CSV files into program.
 * [Cleaning Data](https://www.w3schools.com/python/pandas/pandas_cleaning.asp) - cleaning data and removing missing values.
 * [Datetime](https://realpython.com/python-datetime/) - learned how to use and understand the datetime module.
 * [Stem Plots](https://matplotlib.org/stable/gallery/lines_bars_and_markers/stem_plot.html) - finding a suitable plot to visualise data)
 * [Annotations](https://www.geeksforgeeks.org/matplotlib-pyplot-annotate-in-python/) - understanding how to place annotations on a plot
 * [Strings](https://www.geeksforgeeks.org/string-manipulations-in-pandas-dataframe/) -  How to split a string so that I can isolate part of the string.
-* [Pieplots](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.pie.html) - plotting a pie plot using matplotlib
+* [Pieplots](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.pie.html) - plotting a pie plot using matplotlib.
+* [Random choice](https://www.geeksforgeeks.org/numpy-random-choice-in-python/) - random samples from an array, using it to randomly select values from the dice array.
+* [Numpy array](https://stackoverflow.com/questions/26984414/efficiently-sorting-a-numpy-array-in-descending-order) - sorting the array in descending order.
+* [Loop statements](https://stackoverflow.com/questions/42522892/how-to-add-up-wins-ties-losses-using-returns-in-a-game-rock-paper-scissors) - how you might use conditional statements in games.

-ChatGPT - This was used to tidy up and make some improvements on plotting.
+* ChatGPT - This was used to tidy up and make some improvements on plotting.
 The thoughts and ideas used in the file are my own but I did use chatgpt to improve wording README.